Printer's Devil: Plot

 Douglas Winter, the editor of a newspaper called The Dansburg Courier, is being pushed out of business by a big conglomerate paper, The Gazette.
 Though Douglas is an exceptionally kind and accommodating boss, his staff begin abandoning him when he becomes unable to pay them.
 After the linotype operator quits, the only remaining employees of The Courier are Douglas himself and his girlfriend, Jackie Benson.
 Douglas is an earnest dreamer who sees The Courier as his purpose in life; faced with its demise, he drives to a bridge to contemplate suicide.
 There he is approached by a strange man who introduces himself as "Mr. Smith", and says he came to town hoping to join The Courier as a linotype operator and reporter.
 Even after witnessing Mr. Smith's speed and precision with the linotype machine, Doug tries to talk him out of it, saying he cannot pay him or even resume operation of The Courier due to an overdue debt payment to the bank of nearly $5,000.
-Mr. Smith immediately loans him the $5,000.
+Mr. Smith immediately lends him the $5,000.

 Shortly after his hiring, Mr. Smith produces a report of a bank robbery that occurred just a half hour before.
 Business booms for the little newspaper, as Mr. Smith scoops The Gazette on dramatic news stories, with special editions which sometimes hit the streets barely two hours after the events happen.
 The owner of The Gazette, Mr. Franklin, offers to buy out The Courier.
 Though Douglas himself doubts that The Courier can stand up to Franklin's monopolizing tactics, assuming his recent success is down to luck, he refuses his offer.
 The day after, a fire burns down The Gazette building.
 When an edition of The Courier goes on sale just two hours after, Franklin accuses Doug of arson.
 Doug has witnesses to account for his whereabouts at the time, and when he asks Mr. Smith if he caused the fire, Smith successfully dodges the question.

 Jackie, still suspicious of Mr. Smith, prods Douglas for information on where he came from, and says he should get rid of him now that the $5,000 loan has been repaid.
 Douglas refuses, and becomes irritable when she asks what he was doing at the bridge where he met Smith.